 Research Collaboration and External Engagement

-Cardiff School of Sport is committed to working with partners from all sectors (public, private and not-for-profit) in pursuit of knowledge creation, enhancement and transfer.
+Cardiff School of Sport & Health Sciences is committed to working with partners from all sectors (public, private and not-for-profit) in pursuit of knowledge creation, enhancement and transfer.
 Previous and current partners include: Government (national and local); Government Agencies; International, National and Local Sport Organisations; Education; Local Health Boards and the Private Health sector; and a range of clients from the private sector (sports organisations, service industries and manufacturers).
 Outcomes from these partnerships have, amongst other things, shaped policy, health, well-being, manufacturing, professional practice and performance enhancement initiatives.
 We welcome any enquiries from potential partners.

 click here for further information on Cardiff Met Research Degrees.